eel-brah/tz/README.md

 where `<ID>` is the correct touchpad ID obtained from `xinput list`.

-To stop the program, you may need to manually kill the process:
+To stop it, you may need to manually kill the process:

 ```sh
 pkill tz